Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 ## ToDo list

 Below is a short To Do list of functionality I wish to implement asap. the order in which they occur here is the priority I gave them.

-### Include agent pool demands for custom self-hosted pools

-Currently demands for Self-hosted pools are ignored.
-This will be added asap.
-This will only be implemented for Self-Hosted pools as Microsoft decided that for YAML they only allow demands for custom pools. if you have demands for Microsoft hosted pools (which you can set in the GUI) they will be ingored.

 ### Apply resource checkout options